Shajid6/Laravel-Time-tracker/README.md

-# About Complete Time Clock Application For Employees using PHP MySQL
+#Time Clock Application For Employees using PHP MySQL
 Workday - A time clock application for employees Features of Complete Time Clock Application For Employees Employee Management (HRIS)